carbon-language/carbon-lang/llvm/docs/HowToCrossCompileBuiltinsOnArm.rst

 ``qemu-arm`` should be available as a package for your Linux distribution.

-The most complicated of the prequisites to satisfy is the arm-linux-gnueabihf sysroot.
+The most complicated of the prerequisites to satisfy is the arm-linux-gnueabihf sysroot.
 In theory it is possible to use the Linux distributions multiarch support to fulfill the dependencies for building but unfortunately due to /usr/local/include being added some host includes are selected.
 The easiest way